-The Foundation's executive board comprises the chairman of the Foundation, an elected School governor, the Head Master of the School and an elected Foundation trustee.
-These four "member" trustees are joined by the other trustees in the running of the Foundation and in all appropriate board meeting decisions but only the member trustees have the power to vote at the annual general meeting ("AGM").
-The member trustees are Christopher Jackson (chairman), Alastair Tighe, Tim Lewis and David Brown.
-A maximum of 25 trustees may be appointed to the board.
-Elizabeth Cairncross resigned from the School and Foundation effective 31st August 2018, her replacement as Head Master is Alastair Tighe who was appointed as a trustee at the AGM in November.
+The Foundation's Executive Board comprises the Chairman of the Foundation, an elected School Governor, the Head Master of the School and an elected Foundation Trustee.
+These four "member" Trustees are joined by the other Trustees in the running of the Foundation and in all appropriate Board meeting decisions but only the member Trustees have the power to vote at the Annual General Meeting ("AGM").
+The member Trustees are Christopher Jackson (chairman), Alastair Tighe, Tim Lewis and David Brown.
+A maximum of 25 Trustees may be appointed to the Board.

-Legal and administrative details
+Legal and Administrative Details

-Registered and principal office Wells Cathedral School Limited
+Registered and Principal office Wells Cathedral School Limited